-As of June 30, 2023, no ceiling test write-down of our oil and gas assets was necessary.
-However, we expect to record a write-down of our oil and gas properties in the third quarter of 2023 due to lower commodity prices used in the calculation of the ceiling test as higher third quarter 2022 realized prices will be removed from the ceiling calculation and replaced with lower third quarter 2023 commodity prices.
-Depending on actual commodity prices, estimated price differentials, lease operating costs, revisions to reserve estimates, and the amount and timing of capital expenditures, the write-down could be approximately \$ 3 million to \$ 4 million in the third quarter of 2023.
-Additional write-downs could be incurred in the fourth quarter of 2023.
+As described in Note 5 - Oil and Natural Gas Production Activities - Ceiling Test and Impairment, the Company recorded a \$ 6.5 million ceiling test write-down of its oil and gas properties during the three and nine months ended September 30, 2023.
+We expect to record an additional write-down of our oil and gas properties in the fourth quarter of 2023 due to lower commodity prices used in the calculation of the ceiling test as higher fourth quarter 2022 commodity prices will be removed from the ceiling test calculation and replaced with what we expect to be lower fourth quarter 2023 commodity prices.
+Depending on actual commodity prices, estimated price differentials, lease operating costs, revisions to reserve estimates, and the amount and timing of capital expenditures, the write-down could be approximately \$ 3 million to \$ 4 million in the fourth quarter of 2023.